© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement remains 500m west of Well Hall is a scheduled monument protected by Historic England under reference 1019331.
 View the official record →

-Medieval settlement remains are located approximately 500 metres west of Well Hall in Norfolk, England.
+Medieval settlement remains 500m west of Well Hall is a scheduled ancient monument in Norfolk comprising the earthwork traces of a deserted or shrunken medieval village.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019331.

 Medieval settlement remains 500m west of Well Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019331.